Xubobo0127/critical_taper_solution/README.md

 #   Critical_Taper_solution
-The code of Critical Taper Theory (Dahlen et al., 1984; Zhao et al., 1986; Dahlen, 1990; Suppe, 2007;) is written by Matlab to calcuate the basal effective friction coefficient and yield stress.
-Here we use a moving window to calcualte the local taper angle.
+The code of Critical Taper Theory (Dahlen et al., 1984; Zhao et al., 1986; Dahlen, 1990; Suppe, 2007) is written in MATLAB to calculate the basal effective friction coefficient and yield stress.
+Here we use a moving window to calculate the local taper angle.
 Then these taper angles are used to calculate the basal effective friction coefficient in Critical Taper Theory (Lehner, 1986; Zhao et al., 1986; Bauville et al., 2020).

 #   Code support
-    The code is developed in matlab
+    The code is developed in MATLAB
-    South China Sea Institute of Oceanography,CAS
-    Contact me: xuhaobo23@mails.ucas.ac.cn
+    South China Sea Institute of Oceanography, CAS Contact me: xuhaobo23@mails.ucas.ac.cn

 #   Directory structure description